 Stefan Cartlidge comes from British and American ‘root stock.’
 His father, Tony, a Londoner, arrived in the Napa Valley in 1979, with high hopes of becoming part of the second wave of new wine producers in the Napa Valley.
 His mother, Sarah, grew up in the Napa Valley during the 1960s when walnuts and grapes were harvested on the valley floor.
 His early days were typical of a country upbringing; playing in creeks and participating in the Calistoga Fourth of July Parade.

 After Napa Valley Schools, he headed East to embark on his Higher Education journey, graduating from Oberlin College in 2015.
 He studied English Literature with a focus on early British Post-Modernism.
-While at school and since graduating, Stefan has maintained a strong interest in theater and circus arts.
-He currently volunteers at Circesteem in Chicago, an organization which tutors middle and high school students in all things clowning, and works as an improv teacher at Camp Winnarainbow in Laytonville in the summer.
+While at school and since graduating, Stefan has maintained a strong interest in theater and circus arts, working as an improv teacher at Camp Winnarainbow in Laytonville in the summer as his schedule permits.

-Enjoying the Mid-West experience he has decided to make Chicago, Illinois his home base.
+After several years in Northern California helping start Dancing Crow, he has decided to make New York his home base from where he will represent the family’s wines on the East Coast.
 Working with Dancing Crow has given Stefan an appreciation of the exhilarating beauty of Lake County.
 The region’s secluded nature and wildlife appealed to him, and the chance to undertake a viticultural adventure with his family promised, if anything, some novel experiences and writing material

 David and Katharine DeSante